omernaeem/RFUAV/readme.md

 #### Matlab Pipeline

-You can simply use the `check.m` program to check the spectromgram of a specialized data pack.
+You can simply use the `check.m` program to check the spectrogram of a specialized data pack.
 ```MATLAB
 data_path = 'Your datapack path';
 nfft = 512;